heyitsguay/heyitsguay.github.io/_posts/2022/Video Segmentation Part 0/2022-09-29-Video-Segmentation-Part-0-Getting-Started.markdown

 subtitle: "Getting Started"
 ---

 The past decade has been witness to an explosion in research and development for computer vision.
 From [Alexnet]()'s modest roots, leveraging gaming GPUs to bump convnet performance on the [ImageNet]() challenge, neural net-based computer vision methods now underly powerful economic engines, and a huge research community has released a host of open source tools for solving computer vision problems for fun, art, and profit.
-The ability to algorithmically understand image content offers new capabilities for interactive algorithmic experiences, and as megacorp labs pour billions of dollars into ever-growing datasets and compute power, onlookers breathlessly speculate about an incoming technological singularity powered by Artificial General Intelligence.
+The ability to algorithmically understand image content offers new capabilities for interactive algorithmic experiences, and as megacorp labs pour billions of dollars into ever-growing datasets and compute power, onlookers breathlessly foretell a technological singularity powered by Artificial General Intelligence.

-In the face of this power and progress, one might then reasonably ask -- cool, but how do I *do* anything with computer vision?
+In the face of this power and progress, one might then reasonably ask -- cool, but **how can I use this?**

 ## From 0 to 1